ALAXio/pay-sdk-unity/README.md

 Selecting `Top Up`, as above, will display the Wallet Address / Account Name which, as before, can then be copied to the clipboard using the supplied icon.

 #### ALAX Pay for Unity SDK ####
 The SDK is published as a public repository on github, as well as a free asset is coming soon to Unity Asset Store.
-In order to integ
+In order to integrate it into the app please use .Asset file.

 #### ALAX Pay Example Application ####